Hoper-J/Contrastive-Disentangling/README.md

 The configuration file is located at [config/config.yaml](https://github.com/Hoper-J/Contrastive-Disentangling/blob/master/config/config.yaml) and will be loaded based on the dataset specified.

 Ensure that the environment is set up correctly and the corresponding datasets are prepared before running training.
 The metrics and results during training can be viewed in **wandb** (if logging is enabled).

-## How to Use Trained Model

-We provide a `How to Use Trained Model.ipynb` file to help you quickly view the metrics of the pre-trained models.
-Additionally, we include a **toy example** that demonstrates how to apply the model to downstream tasks.
-We hope this example is helpful to you.

 # Appendix